17prince/Shortener-Url/readme.md

 ## @GET /:urlCode

-    Redirects to original url when someone hits short url.
+    Redirects to original url when someone hits using short url.

 <!-- Developed by : Prince @ princelalla24@gmail.com -->